 Australian Capital Territory

-The rideshare regulations in place in the ACT include background checks, vehicle inspections and insurance requirements for drivers.
+ACT was the first Australian state to legalise Uber in October 2015.
+The rideshare regulations in the ACT include background checks, car inspections, and insurance requirements.

 Uber drivers must pay a $65 application fee and a $100 annual fee to operate in the ACT.